GeorgiPasev347/Candidate-Studend-Exam-of-PU/README.md

 # Candidate-Studend-Exam-of-PU
-Candidate-Student Exam of 2021 in Informatics of Plovdiv's University "Paisii Hilendarski"
+Candidate-Student Exams in Informatics of Plovdiv's University "Paisii Hilendarski"